imarc/handbook/javascript.markdown

 iMarc. iMarc is a full service web development and design firm located north of Boston.
 Learn more at http://imarc.net.

-As a standard, iMarc uses the [jQuery](http://www.jquery.com) library to extend JavaScript functionality.
+As a standard, iMarc uses [jQuery](http://www.jquery.com) to extend JavaScript functionality.

+## Minification

+Never include minified libraries.

+Flourish provides its own minifier.
+We’ve run into problems minifying already minified code, and the benefit of using the one built into Flourish is that it does it on the fly per environment, so that dev can use unminified JavaScript, while stage and prod do, which makes development and debugging much easier.

 ## Line Breaks